LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 <div class="informative-section">
     <div class="circle-emoji">!</div>
-    <p>This is a beginner friendly course so we understand many of you may find this lesson to be a review but these fundamental concepts are very important for beginners.</p>
+    <p>This is a beginner-friendly course, so we understand many of you may find this lesson to be a review, but these fundamental concepts are very important for beginners.</p>
 </div>

 </body>
 </html>

 ## What is Linux?
-Linux is an operating system, just like Windows or macOS, but it's built on an entirely different philosophy and foundation.
+Linux is an operating system like Windows or macOS, but it's built on an entirely different philosophy and foundation.
 Here's an explanation in simple terms:

-Operating System: An operating system is the software that manages all the hardware resources of a computer and provides the base upon which other software can operate.
+Operating System: An operating system is the software that manages a computer's hardware resources and provides the base upon which other software can operate.
 It handles tasks like managing files, running applications, and controlling hardware.

-Open Source: Unlike Windows or macOS, which are owned and developed by specific companies (Microsoft and Apple, respectively), Linux is open source.
-This means its source code is freely available for anyone to view, modify, and distribute.
+Open Source: Unlike Windows or macOS, owned and developed by specific companies (Microsoft and Apple, respectively), Linux is open source.
+This means its source code is freely available to view, modify, and distribute.

-Variety of Distributions: Instead of a single version like Windows or macOS, Linux comes in many different flavors called "distributions" or "distros."
+Variety of Distributions: Instead of a single version like Windows or macOS, Linux comes in different flavors called "distributions" or "distros."
 Each distro packages the Linux kernel (the core of the operating system) along with various software applications and utilities.
 Examples of popular Linux distros include Ubuntu, Fedora, and Debian.

 Customization: Linux is highly customizable.
 Users can choose different desktop environments (the look and feel of the graphical interface), install software packages tailored to their needs, and configure the system to their liking.

 Command Line Interface (CLI): While Linux does have graphical user interfaces (GUIs) like other operating systems, it also emphasizes the use of the command line interface (CLI).
-This means users can interact with the system and perform tasks by typing commands rather than clicking on icons.
+Users can interact with the system and perform tasks by typing commands rather than clicking on icons.

 Stability and Security: Linux is known for its stability and security.
 It's widely used in servers, supercomputers, and other critical systems where reliability and security are paramount.